zhangster12/Obsidian-BJJ-Notes/Positions/J-point.md

 - Controlling the knee while keeping the legs out of range of the hands.
 - Maintaining heavy pressure on the ribs or hip.
 # Escape
-- If the guard player is unable to pummel their outside leg and frame at the shoulder, they can bring their knees by pummeling underneath the passer’s armpit.
+- If you can’t pummel your outside leg and frame at the shoulder, you can bring your knees in by pummeling underneath the passer’s armpit.
 # Links
-## Escapes
-## Guards
 ## Passes
 - [[Knee Cut]]
 - [[Leg Drag]]
 ## Positions
 - [[Knee On Belly]]
-- [[Side Control]] (If they don’t frame you can drop your shoulder, or if they)
+- [[Side Control]] (If the guard player doesn't frame you can drop your shoulder)
-## Takedowns
-## Transitions
-## Submissions
-## Sweeps
 # Tags
 #gi #nogi #position